UK furniture retailer DFS makes muted market debut

-LONDON, March 6 British furniture retailer DFS made a muted debut on London's Stock Exchange on Friday, with its shares rising only slightly above an offer price of 255 pence.
+LONDON British furniture retailer DFS (DFSD.L) made a muted debut on London's Stock Exchange on Friday, with its shares rising only slightly above an offer price of 255 pence.

 The company's shares rose 5 percent initially, but retreated and were up 1.4 percent at 258p by 0907 GMT, valuing the company at about 550 million pounds ($837 million).
 The 255 pence price tag, announced on Friday, was at the bottom end of a 245p-310p range.